 - Customizable tofu options: Choose from silken, firm, or extra firm tofu to achieve your desired texture, whether it’s smooth (silken) or chunky (extra firm) like scrambled eggs.

 - Convenience: With the option to use my ready-to-go tofu scramble spice mix, you’ll save time and effort.
-No need to dig out lots of spices from your pantry ever time and with that barrier removed, you’re more likely to make this healthy high protein vegan brekky regularly.
+There is no need to dig out lots of spices from your pantry; with that barrier removed, you’re more likely to make this healthy protein vegan brekky regularly.

 - High in Protein: Each serving of this tofu scramble provides a satisfying 20g of protein, thanks to the combination of tofu and soy milk.
 It’ll help keep you feeling full all day long.

 - Versatile: You can enjoy tofu scramble with various sides and toppings like toast, avocado, fresh herbs, or hot sauce.
-It’s great as part of a big breakfast, fried rice or my personal favourite, Breakfast Burritos which taste kind of like a Sausage McMuffin!
+It’s great as part of a big breakfast, fried rice, or my favorite, Breakfast Burritos, which taste like a Sausage McMuffin!

 - Easy to Prepare: Ready in just 10 minutes, this tofu scramble is a quick and fuss-free option for busy mornings or leisurely brunches.